conormcneil/conorkingston.com/_case_studies/2025-09-27-jupyterhub-deployment.md

 - Partnered with the lead project scientist to gather and refine technical requirements.
 - Conducted comparative analysis of containerized solutions, ultimately selecting **[JupyterHub](https://jupyter.org/hub) with [DockerSpawner](https://github.com/jupyterhub/dockerspawner)** to balance usability, scalability, and maintainablity.
 - Designed a deployment architecture that integrates with existing on-prem infrastructure, including:
-    - **SSL termination via a proxy VM running Apache httpd**, supporting multiple subdomains under a shared external IP.
+    - **SSL termination via a proxy VM running Apache httpd**, supporting multiple subdomains under a shared external IPF
-    - **Secure, direct access to archive data stored on an on-prem NAS**, using **NFS mounts** combined with **[UnionFS](https://unionfs.filesystems.org/) overlays** to provide seamless, read-only access to hundreds of terabytes of archive datasets while preserving container isolation and performance.
+    - **Secure, direct access to archive data stored on an on-prem NAS**, using **NFS mounts** combined with **[Unionfs](https://unionfs.filesystems.org/) overlays** to provide seamless, read-only access to hundreds of terabytes of archive datasets while preserving container isolation and performance.

 ### Infrastructure & Deployment